smallraccoons/AMRCRS/README.md

 * The lmdb dataset of hard cases can be downloaded from [BaiduCloud](https://pan.baidu.com/s/1HjY_LuQPpBiol6Sc7noUDQ) (psw:n6nu).

-* For the handwriting setting, please first download it at [SCUT-HCCDoc](https://github.com/HCIILAB/SCUT-HCCDoc_Dataset_Release) and divide it into training, validation, and testing sets following [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/data).
+* For the handwriting setting, please first download it at [SCUT-HCCDoc](https://github.com/HCIILAB/SCUT-HCCDoc_Dataset_Release) and divide it into training, validation, and testing sets following [link](https://github.com/smallraccoons/AMRCRS/tree/main/data).

 * We also collected HWDB2.0-2.2 and ICDAR2013 handwriting datasets from [CASIA](http://www.nlpr.ia.ac.cn/databases/handwriting/Download.html) and ICDAR2013 competition for futher research.
 Datasets are available at [BaiduCloud](https://pan.baidu.com/s/1q_x3L1lZBRykoY-AwhtoXw) (psw:lfaq) and [GoogleDrive](https://drive.google.com/drive/folders/1_xLYnEtoVo-RvPL9m79f0HgERwtR1Wc-?usp=sharing).

 ## Datasets
 ![Alt text](./images/dataset.png)
-The image demonstrates the four datasets used in our article including *Scene*, *Web*, *Document*, and *Handwriting* datasets, each of which is introduced next.
+The image demonstrates the four datasets used in our experiment including *Scene*, *Web*, *Document*, and *Handwriting* datasets, each of which is introduced next.

 ### Scene Dataset
 We use the publicly available scene datasets including **RCTW**, **ReCTS**, **LSVT**, **ArT**, **CTW** resulting in 636,455 samples, which are randomly shuffled and then divided at a ratio of 8:1:1 to construct the training, validation, and testing datasets.
 Details of each scene datasets are introduced as follows: